The City of Jacksonville Beach welcomes Advanced Disposal Services as its new sanitation contractor beginning February 6, 2017.

 Groups (up to 5 per space)

 Location: On the Beach, South of the Red Cross Life Saving Station

-Sponsored by The Beaches Leader & Jacksonville Beach Recreation Department
+Sponsored by The Beaches Leader & Jacksonville Beach Parks and Recreation Department

-You can choose your space by pre-registering starting 4/1/2014, any weekday 8 am - 4 pm at the Jacksonville Beach Recreation Department, 2508 South Beach Parkway, Jax Beach.
-You may also call at 904-247-6236.
+You can choose your space by pre-registering starting 4/1/2016, any weekday 8 am - 4 pm at the Jacksonville Beach Parks and Recreation Department, 2508 South Beach Parkway, Jacksonville Beach.
+You may also call (904) 247-6236 for more information.
 Spaces are reserved a first come, first served basis.

 No advance modeling or carrying of water or sand will be allowed.

-Following the judging, trophies will be awarded to the 1st and 2nd place winners in each category and to Overall Best in Show.
+Following the judging, trophies will be awarded to the 1st and 2nd place winners in each category.
 All registered participants who complete sculptures will receive free Sandcastle Contest T-shirts.

 · 8 and under